How to Send Old Pictures as Brand New in Snapchat

 Now you’ve changed your mind and you’re ready to share it, which you can easily do with the Memories feature on Snapchat.
 Here’s how it works:

 - Launch Snapchat on your phone.

-- Select the “double image” icon (underneath the Camera icon)
+- Select the “double image” icon (beside the record button)

 - A new screen will appear at the bottom of the screen called “Memories.”
-You’ll see three options: Snaps, Camera Roll, and My Eyes Only.
+You’ll see four options: Snaps, Stories, Camera Roll, and My Eyes Only.

 - Select “Camera Roll” and choose the picture of the video you want to share on Snapchat.

 - Edit the picture or the video and select “Done.”

 - You can either save the edited Snap if you want, but you can also just send it immediately after editing.

 If you run into a problem and the “Camera Roll” option doesn’t appear when you open the “Memories” option, you might need to change the app permission first.

 Check the settings on your phone and see if Snapchat has access to your photos and videos first.
 If not, change the settings and go back to posting.